rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 To generate important query terms, we used a query generation model that creates queries given answers proposed by [@yuan2017machine].
 Thanks to this model, we could obtain a list of queries to retrieve datasets from the training set.
 After that, we extracted query terms that are frequent in the list of queries and at the same time are not frequent in non-dataset-mention sentences.
 Because of this, these query terms have discrimination power for retrieving dataset mentions since 1) queries are generated to extract mentions and 2) the query terms do not appear in the sentences without dataset mentions.

 This list of query terms is used to generate a general query concatenating query terms.
-This query is used for the paragraph selection stage of Document QA, as shown in figure 1.
+This query is used for the paragraph selection stage of Document QA, as shown in Figure 1.
 After this stage, the query generation module generates queries for each paragraph by string matching, in order to create specific queries for each paragraph.

 ### Ultra-Fine Entity Typing